Allergens and Tags: Review AI Suggestions in Your Digital Menu

 Tips and Best Practices

-Follow these recommendations to manage allergens and labels professionally:
+Follow these recommendations for managing allergens and labels professionally:

 - Write detailed ingredients in the description.
 The more detail you include, the better Super Chef works.
 Mention sauces, sides, and dressings.